 The theory of MI lacks evidence.
-When the critical review was published by Waterhouse (2006), there had not been any study that supported the validity of MI.
+In a litterature review by Waterhouse (2006), the author finds no support for the validity of MI.
 Gardner tried to meet these critiques in 2004:

 “MI theory has few enthusiasts among psychometricians or others of a traditional psychological background” because they require: “psychometric or experimental evidence that allows one to prove the existence of the several intelligences” (Gardner, 2004, p.
 214).

-Chen (2004, as cited in Waterhouse, 2006) has tried to defend the fact that MI lacks empirical support by saying:
+Chen (2004, as cited in Waterhouse, 2006) has tried to defend the theory of MI by saying: